protocol/w3dt-sudo/projects/filjs-audit/README.md

 #### Recommendations

-By manually extracting the definition files from the repo you can generate api docs from it: https://playground.open-rpc.org/?url=https://gist.githubusercontent.com/olizilla/fc6abf836023b6ee662955695f1cfd21/raw/a4cb5aa3c6fbbc47bcf4b92d2370b8b012a810cb/full.json
+* ***(NEEDS INVESTIGATION)*** We should investigate and enable auto-discovery and doc generation from a Lotus endpoint URL.
+As a workaround, it can be done by manually extracting the definition files, e.g.: https://playground.open-rpc.org/?url=https://gist.githubusercontent.com/olizilla/fc6abf836023b6ee662955695f1cfd21/raw/a4cb5aa3c6fbbc47bcf4b92d2370b8b012a810cb/full.json

-API client generation is possible for Typescript and rust, but [it's rough](https://github.com/olizilla/lotus-openrpc-client/blob/main/client/typescript/src/index.ts#L280).
-This could be improved by adding more detail to the lotus openrpc definition (we should do that) but may also require improving the open-roc/generator project
+* API client generation is possible for TypeScript and Rust, but [it's rough](https://github.com/olizilla/lotus-openrpc-client/blob/main/client/typescript/src/index.ts#L280).
+This could be improved by adding more detail to the Lotus OpenRPC definition (we should do that) but may also require improving the OpenRPC/generator project.

-Notably, we cannot define the file import api with open-rpc, as it only specifies how to define JSON payloads, so we will always need a custom step to create a client or docs that includes the file import api.
+  * Notably, we cannot define the Lotus file import API with OpenRPC, as it only specifies how to define JSON payloads and the file import API uses a separate workflow, so we will always need a custom step to create a client or docs that includes the file import API.

-It could be used to simplify the custom generation code in https://github.com/filecoin-shipyard/js-lotus-client-schema
+  * Some [input on this has been provided by an OpenRPC maintainer](https://github.com/protocol/w3dt-sudo/pull/16#issuecomment-820864315) in response to our investivation and we may see improvements upstream that unlock more potential here.
+* ***(POSSIBLE PROJECT)*** We should simplify the custom code generation for https://github.com/filecoin-shipyard/js-lotus-client-schema and using a single method would be ideal, since we have OpenRPC it may be the best approach to reduce the number of toolchains we need and use.

 #### Experiments